This post may contain affiliate links.

 As D said when he woke up this morning ” That was way better than the Port Douglas Carnivale Mum!”

-If You Want to Take Kids to the Haad Rin Full Moon Party, Consider These Tips.
+To Take Kids to the Full Moon Party at Haad Rin, Consider These Tips.

 2. Wear shoes.
 Who knows what’s in that sand, from broken glass, to cigarette butts to needles.
 We’ve been told that you shouldn’t go on the sand at Haad Rin in places, ever, because of the paraffin from the fire shows.